serhii-bohdan/school-app/README.md

     (image)<br>

 Thus, after installation and launch, you will be able to use the application for the management of the educational institution.

+## Test
+The application has a set of unit tests that you can also run and verify that they pass successfully.
+This can also be done in two ways, they are in many ways similar to the two ways to run the application.<br>
+1) Look at the first point of the [install & run](#install-&-run) section, which is located above.
+Do not execute the command specified in it.
+To run the tests, do this:
+    ```
+    >docker compose run --rm app mvn test
+    ```
+     You will see something similar to this:
+     (image)
+2) In this case, you do not need to perform all the settings that are specified in the second point of the [install & run](#install-&-run) section.
+You just need to have `Java 17 (JDK)` and `Maven 3.8.6` downloaded.
+Go to the root of the project and execute the command:
+    ```
+    >mvn test
+    ```
+    She will do the tests.